The Similars: Plot

-After Alvaro excitedly recognizes Ignacio as a famous unsolved medical case, Ulises and Alvaro argue over their opposing political beliefs.
-All are stunned when Martin recovers and reveals that his face has morphed to look exactly like Ulises.
+Alvaro recognizes Ignacio as a famous unsolved medical case.
+All are stunned when Martin reveals that his face has morphed to look exactly like Ulises.
 Roberta, too, begins to show signs of facial hair similar to Ulises.
-Alvaro wrestles the rifle from Ulises and accuses him of being a government agent.
-Ulises insists he does not understand what the others are talking about, but they become panicked when Irene also transforms.
-Fearing that it is contagious, Alvaro attempts to leave the station, only to find the doors are both locked and bulletproof.
+Alvaro accuses Ulises of being a government agent.
+They become panicked when Irene also transforms.
+Alvaro attempts to leave the station, only to find the doors are locked and bulletproof.

-Alvaro and Irene investigate Martin's office at his urging.
+Alvaro and Irene investigate Martin's office.
 They find that all the photographs, statues, and posters now have Ulises's face.
 Ignacio locks Gertrudis and Martin in a back room, where Rosa has transformed and committed suicide.
-Ignacio shows Ulises a comic book about aliens who, instead of conquering Earth, steal humanity's individuality.
-Once everyone has transformed, humanity's memory is wiped, and the humans once again perceive themselves as individuals, not knowing they have lost their individuality.
+Ignacio shows Ulises a comic book about aliens who steal humanity's individuality.
+Once everyone has transformed, humanity's memory is wiped, and humans once again perceive themselves as individuals, not knowing they have lost their individuality.
 When Gertrudis escapes, she explains that Ignacio has caused the comic book to come true.

 Ignacio reveals he was preventing them from leaving.
 When the others confront him, Ignacio uses his ability to change reality to stop them.
 As Ulises dies, he claims to not recognize the others' faces.
-In his wallet, they find a picture of Ulises, which they perceive as not looking like the bearded clone everyone else has transformed into; they surmise he was the first to transform.
+In his wallet, they find a picture of Ulises, who doesn't look like the bearded clone everyone else has transformed into; they surmise he was the first to transform.
 Irene dies during childbirth, and her baby has the cloned face.
 Ignacio collapses, and Roberta examines him.
 She says he made contact with the aliens and, not believing them to be real, mistakenly allowed them to control him.
-Gertrudis asks Roberta what to do next.
-Roberta replies, "Nothing."

-Some time later, the police arrive and arrest Alvaro, blaming him for the deaths.
+The police arrive and arrest Alvaro, blaming him for the deaths.
 Gertrudis and Ignacio leave for Tlatelolco, Mexico City.
 Narration announces that with few exceptions, Ignacio is the only one to remember or know what has happened, much like the comic book.